Lucas' Simpsons Hit & Run Map Builder > Tutorials > Map Building Tutorials > The Basics > Making a Basic Map

 Make sure you save everything you've done so far if you haven't already.

-Save this as "Build.xml" into the "_Assets" folder next to your SketchUp file.
+Save this file as "Build.xml" into the "_Assets" folder next to your SketchUp file.

-Then make a BAT file that launches the Model Builder with "Build.xml" as a command line argument:
+Then make a BAT file that launches the Map Builder with "Build.xml" as a command line argument:

-You'll need to manually replace the path with where-ever you put the Model Builder.
-Save this as "Build.bat" when you're done.
+You'll need to manually replace the path with where-ever you put the Map Builder.
+Save this as "Build.bat" into the same folder when you're done.

 Once those are saved, running Build.bat should work and you should get an output that looks something like this:

 [12:58:35 PM] MESSAGE: Loading SketchUp SDK DLL (64-bit) 17.0.18899.0...
 [12:58:35 PM] MESSAGE: Processing outputs...
 [12:58:35 PM] MESSAGE: Processing file outputs...
 [12:58:35 PM] SUCCESS: Completed in 25.2060558021864 ms.

 You haven't told the tool to do anything yet so it hasn't actually created any output files.
 This is just to make sure that the BAT file is working as intended.

 The Map Builder supports defining custom variables and it also has several predefined variables that you'll be using in this tutorial.